 Enterprise Architect has been designed as a productivity tool from the ground up.
 One of the first tasks in a modeling project is setting up a model structure which can sometimes be daunting for the beginner and tedious for the experienced user.
-Enterprise Architect makes this task simple by using the Model Wizard (Start Page 'Create from Pattern' tab).
+Enterprise Architect makes this task simple by using the Model Builder.

-You can create the structure for a new initiative (project) using the Model Wizard, which will produce an entire project structure that can be tailored on import, providing all the Packages ready to start the project.
+You can create the structure for a new initiative (project) using the Model Builder, which will produce an entire project structure that can be tailored on import, providing all the Packages ready to start the project.